stumblefiend/www/docs/guide/writing/beginners-guide-to-docs.rst

 		| I made something of value!
 		| What if it breaks?!
-		| I am a real open source developer!
+		| I am a real open-source developer!
 		| Oh god, someone else is using my code...

-	Writing good documentation will help alleviate some of these fears.
-	A lot of this fear comes from putting something into the world.
+	Writing good documentation helps alleviate the fear that comes from putting something into the world.
 	My favorite quote about this is something along these lines:

 		| Fear is what happens when you're doing something important.